Hiroyoshi Tenzan

-Hiroyoshi Yamamoto (山本 広吉, Yamamoto Hiroyoshi) is a Japanese professional wrestler who is signed to New Japan Pro-Wrestling, and is better known by his ring name Hiroyoshi Tenzan (天山 広吉, Tenzan Hiroyoshi).
+Hiroyoshi Yamamoto (山本 広吉, Yamamoto Hiroyoshi), better known by his ring name Hiroyoshi Tenzan (天山 広吉, Tenzan Hiroyoshi), is a retired Japanese professional wrestler.
+He is signed to New Japan Pro-Wrestling (NJPW).
 With Satoshi Kojima, in 2008, they won the World's Strongest Tag Determination League in All Japan Pro Wrestling and the G1 Tag League in NJPW, becoming the only tag team which has done both.
 He is a four-time IWGP Heavyweight Champion and a record twelve-time IWGP Tag Team Champion.
-He is also a former National Wrestling Alliance (NWA) World Heavyweight Champion.

 Professional wrestling career

 New-Japan Pro Wrestling (1991–1993)

 Hiroyoshi Yamamoto first worked for New Japan Pro-Wrestling.
 He debuted in January 1991, wrestling Osamu Matsuda.

 Catch Wrestling Association (1993–1995)

 In 1993, after winning the Young Lions Cup, NJPW sent Yamamoto on a European excursion; one of his stops was in the Catch Wrestling Association in Germany, where in July 1993, he defeated Lance Storm to become the promotion's first World Junior Heavyweight Champion.
 A few weeks later, he lost the title to Storm.
 Three months later, he would regain and lose the title back to Storm.